 I understand that: […] The policies in the Global Employee Handbook are not a contract and that my employment is “at will.”
 This means that the Company or I can end my employment at any time with or without cause or advance notice. […]

-Unsurprisingly, the employer argued that the clause was enforceable and limited the employee’s entitlements to ESA minimums.
+The employer argued that the clause was enforceable and limited the employee’s entitlements to ESA minimums.
 In the alternative, the employer argued that the employee’s damages should be reduced for his failure to appropriately mitigate and for his refusal to produce his Notice of Assessment (“NOA”) during the mitigation period.
-In particular, the employer argued that given the employee’s failure to produce the NOA, the Court should presume that the employee earned income during the common law notice period that should be set off against any damages he is entitled to.
+In particular, the employer argued that given the employee’s failure to produce the NOA, the ONSC should presume that the employee earned income during the common law notice period that should be set off against any damages he is entitled to.

 Decision

-Termination Clause Unenforceable
+Handbook Rendered Termination Clause Unenforceable and Ambiguous

-The Court held that the termination provisions in the employment agreement were unenforceable due to ambiguity and non-compliance with the ESA.
-It emphasized that an Ontario employee could not reasonably understand the terms governing termination at the time of signing, particularly given the employer’s use of a one-size-fits-all contract across jurisdictions.
+The ONSC held that the termination provisions in the employment agreement, read in conjunction with the global employees handbook, were unenforceable due to ambiguity.
+It found that an Ontario employee could not reasonably understand the terms governing termination at the time of signing, particularly given the employer’s use of a one-size-fits-all contract across jurisdictions.

 Notice Period Reduced for Late Disclosure of NOA